-When I relayed the story of this grand gesture the following day in the carpool, I shared with three male colleagues—all highland natives ranging in ages from mid-forties to early sixties— they howled with laughter.
+When I relayed the story of this extraordinary offer the following day in the carpool, I shared with three male colleagues—all highland natives ranging in ages from mid-forties to early sixties— they howled with laughter.
 They teased that I, the young blue-eyed blonde Yank, had shamelessly charmed the butcher Macdonald into the home delivery of a stuffed twenty-seven-pound bird.

 It was good-hearted fun.
 These guys, physics, history, and computer science teachers, were the big brothers and close uncles I never had.
 They included me in their pub meals over the school lunch hour and invited me around for home-cooked dinners and walks with the dog.
 They introduced me to their families and wives, who invited me to Scottish country dancing lessons and drinks afterward.
 They advised me about everything from troublesome students to joining a jogging club and where to get the bike I’d had shipped over and assembled myself checked out.
 “Just in case I’d missed something important—like brakes.”